Extract Operation

 - Use

-Format your output based on downstream requirements: - Use the default string format when the extractions form a coherent whole - Use the list format when each extraction needs individual processing or analysis
+skip_on_errorfor batch processing where individual failures shouldn't halt the operation. - Use the default string format when extractions form a coherent whole; use the list format when each extraction needs individual processing.